0

 Stress provokes undesirable behaviors such as aggression, stereotypies (repetition of movements or behaviors without apparent purpose), or flight behaviors.
 These reactions indicate a deep-seated malaise, and can also affect other members of the herd.

 A stable, suitable environment is essential to reduce stress.
-Buildings should be well ventilated, with controlled temperature and light levels.
-Spaces must be designed to allow animals to move freely and express their natural behaviors, while avoiding overcrowding.
+Buildings must be well ventilated, with controlled temperatures and light levels.
+Spaces should be laid out in such a way as to allow animals to move freely and express their natural behaviors, while avoiding overcrowding.

 Handling should be gentle and consistent to minimize anxiety.
-Transport must be carefully planned, respecting the maximum time allowed and providing suitable conditions (ventilation, hydration and comfort).
+Transport must be carefully planned, respecting the maximum duration allowed and providing suitable conditions (ventilation, hydration and comfort).

 Diets must be balanced and adapted to the specific needs of each species and production phase (growth, gestation, lactation).
 Constant access to clean water and adaptation periods during dietary changes also reduce stress.